 Enterprise leaders must recognize the changes taking place in the development and platform services markets, and how those changes will influence their organization’s DX strategy.
-Two critical — but separate — aspects to development and deployment are: 1) Operational shifts and 2) Development/ Deployment decisions
+Two critical — but separate — aspects to development and deployment are 1) Operational shifts and 2) Development/ Deployment decisions

-What are concerns for operational shifts?
+What are the concerns for operational shifts?

 Organizations need to have a candid discussion covering the following topics:

 What are Engagement and Experience services?